rfrht/FT991A-PAT/README.md

 This project is a remix of OE2DOR's perfectly crafted FT-991A Panadapter board.
 This fork adds a AND gate that controls a RF switch: The IF signal is only forwarded to the SDR if both a SDR GPIO signal is present, and, the SCPON signal from radio's Main Unit.

+The schematics are in Autodesk Eagle EDA format (Schematic folder).
+The BOM and a few pictures are available in Design folder.

 The project tracking/evolution is documented in QRZ: [A FT-991A IF tap for Panadapter / RTL-SDR inside the radio](https://forums.qrz.com/index.php?threads/hard-hack-embedding-a-sdr-in-ft-991a-need-rf-designers-review.650840/)

+This project is **not** compatible with the non-A FT-991 model.

 Changelog: (PY2RAF)